liferay/lexicon-site/src/pages/docs/patterns/Forms/radio_check_toggle.md

 | ![radio off](../../../images/RadioButton.jpg) | Off |
 | ![radio on disabled](../../../images/RadioButtonActiveDisabled.jpg) | On disabled |
 | ![radio off disabled](../../../images/RadioButtonDisabled.jpg) | Off disabled |

-### Radio vs Dropdown Menu

-It is a common case of doubt when to use radios or a dropdown menu instead when users need to choose one item out of a list of options.
-There is not a fixed rule for that but we propose this guidelines.

-#### Radio buttons:

-* When the number of options is small
-* When options need a long label to explain the differences of each option.
-* Radio buttons are always listed vertically.

-#### Dropdown menus:

-* When the number of options is large, or has the potential to become large.
-* Options should be of the same nature (e.g. a list of branches, or a list of people).

 ### Radio Group